 Pursuing Revenue Growth Opportunities Outside the Semiconductor ATE Market.
 Another element of our growth strategy is to pursue revenue growth opportunities in markets we have not traditionally served, such as the automotive, consumer electronics, defense/aerospace, energy, industrial and telecommunications markets.
 We believe that we may be able to reduce some of the cyclicality that we have historically experienced by further diversifying our revenue streams outside the semiconductor ATE market.
 We see the most potential for this within our Thermal Products segment.
-During both 2014 and 2013, approximately \$11.1 million, or 27% and 28%, respectively, of our total net revenues were derived from markets outside semiconductor test.
+During 2015 and 2014, approximately \$10.7 million and \$11.1 million, respectively, or 27%, of our total net revenues in both years were derived from markets outside semiconductor test.
 These revenues were all generated by our Thermal Products segment.
 We cannot determine at this time whether we will be successful in building our sales in these non-traditional markets or what the growth rate of our sales in these markets will be in future periods.